Emergent Coordination in Multi-Agent Language Models: Related Work

 A recurring explanation for such gains invokes ``greater-than-the-sum-of-its-parts'' effects \citep[][p.1]{chen2023agentverse}, often attributed to division of labor among differentiated agents \citep{subramaniam2025multiagent}.
 Yet while this work is ``inspired by human group dynamics'' \citep[][p.1]{chen2023agentverse}, it rarely evaluates whether the same principles that underlie effective (and ineffective) human groups also emerge in multi-agent systems.
 Two gaps stand out.
 First, human groups often coordinate by developing \textit{role specialization} \citep{goldstone2024emergence}.
-Multi-agent systems often intuitively induce role specialization \citep[such as ``programmer'', ``tester'', and ``CEO'';][]{qian2023chatDev} yet have not systematically evaluated the impact on emergent shared cognition beyond win-rate comparisons.
-Second, groups only outperform individuals if their members specialize in contributing different pieces of information to the group task \citep{theiner2013transactive,dechurch2010cognitive,fazelpour2022diversity}.
+Developers of multi-agent systems often intuitively induce such role specialization \citep[such as ``programmer'', ``tester'', and ``CEO'';][]{qian2023chatDev} yet have not systematically evaluated the impact on emergent shared cognition beyond win-rate comparisons.
+Second, groups only outperform individuals if their members contribute different and complementary information to the group task \citep{theiner2013transactive,dechurch2010cognitive,fazelpour2022diversity,nickerson2004knowledge}.
 Effective groups balance complementarity---members contributing distinct information---with redundancy, the alignment on shared goals \citep{theiner2013transactive,dechurch2010cognitive,fazelpour2022diversity,luppi2024information,tollefsen2013alignment}.
 Too much of either undermines performance.
-Unlike win-rate–centric evaluations, we propose falsification tests and null modeling, thus extending multi-agent frameworks with formal theory.
+Unlike win-rate–centric evaluations---and tests of whether agents in multi-agent systems can sustain cooperation per se \citep{piedrahita2025corrupted,piatti2024cooperate}---we propose falsification tests and null modeling, thus extending multi-agent frameworks with formal theory.
 While these principles likely apply to LLM-based collectives given the universality of the integration-segregation tradeoff \citep{tononi1994measure}, it remains unclear whether agents develop differentiated roles, whether such roles complement each other, how to steer it with prompts, and what role ToM capacity of models plays for collaboration \citep{westby2023collective,kleiman2025evolving,riedl2025synergy}.